Tanya Hatter

 What advice would you give to young women entering your industry?

 The advice I would give to young women entering my industry is to always prioritize self-care by setting boundaries and taking regular “Do Not Disturb” days to recharge and maintain balance.
 It is important to choose work that you truly love, because when you are passionate about what you do, it does not feel like just a job, but rather a fulfilling purpose.
+Lead with confidence, even before you have the title.
+Take initiative, speak up, and offer solutions — influence matters more than position.
 I also encourage young women to remain persistent when facing challenges, stay resilient through obstacles, and never give up on their goals, because perseverance is key to long-term success and personal growth in this field.
+Last but not least, advocate for yourself and others.
+Make your achievements visible, ask for opportunities, and support other women.
+Lifting others doesn’t diminish your success — it strengthens everyone.

 What are the biggest challenges or opportunities in your field right now?